HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking for portable use of $(BLAS_LIBS) and $(LAPACK_LIBS) ...
 WARNING
     ```
       apparently using $(BLAS_LIBS) without following $(FLIBS) in ‘src/Makevars’
     ```

-*   checking package dependencies ...
-NOTE
-    ```
-    Packages suggested but not available for checking:
-      'ggcyto', 'CytoML', 'openCyto'
-    ```

 *   checking installed package size ...
 NOTE